 Any form of housing discrimination against members of protected groups is illegal.
-Prohibited acts include refusing to rent, evicting, not renewing, denying an equal level of services, and any other tenant harassment.
-But while housing discrimination is a violation of federal, state and local law, it still occurs.
-To determine if you may have been a victim of housing discrimination, ask yourself the following three questions:
+Prohibited acts include refusing to rent, evicting, not renewing, denying an equal level of services, and other tenant harassment.
+But, while housing discrimination is a violation of federal, state, and/or local laws, it still occurs.
+To determine if you have been a victim of housing discrimination, ask yourself the following three questions:

-1. Were you treated differently than other tenants or applicants?
+1. Where you treated differently from other tenants or applicants?

-The following are landlord practices that are prohibited when targeted against a member of a protected class under Wis.
+The following landlord practices are prohibited when targeted against a member of a protected class under Wis.
 Stat.
 106.50(2):

 There is no law against a landlord being rude.
 If a landlord makes everyone's repairs slowly or not at all, or refuses all applicants who have bad credit, then it is not discrimination.
 If your landlord singles you out for poor treatment, you still must show that the landlord treated you differently because of your status as a member of one or more of the following protected classes.

 2. Do you belong to a class that has protections under law?